 - Introduce your student to people in professional fields who can provide career information and advice.
 These networking contacts may open doors to internship and ultimately full time employment opportunities.

 - Assist your student in identifying strengths, achievements, and areas for development.
 The ability to effectively communicate knowledge, skills and abilities is important, but often, difficult for students to do.

 - Support and encourage involvement in leadership and student organization activities, both on and off campus.
 Employers place high value on leadership, teamwork and organizational skills, and campus involvement provides an opportunity to develop these skills.

 - Emphasize the importance of gaining career-related experience through externships, internships, volunteering, summer jobs, etc. This experience may help your student to confirm their career choice.
 Experience will also build confidence and help your student become more marketable to employers.

 View our annual report online about our Career Development Services, Recruitment Activities, Employment Statistics, Salaries & More!

 Did you know?

-- 2014 graduates at large universities were more likely to be seeking work and deciding to take a year off when surveyed at the 6 month mark following graduation when compared to their peers who graduated from a small or medium sized university.
+- 2015 graduates at large universities continued to be more likely to be seeking work and deciding to take a year off when surveyed at the 6 month mark following graduation when compared to their peers who graduated from a small or medium sized university.